jvaubourg/puppetlabs-nginxpack/README.md

 * IPv4 clients reach websites only through the reverse-proxy and can't reach them directly.
 * Therefore, communications between the reverse-proxy and the remote websites use IPv6, but it's seamless for (IPv4) clients and there is no problem with IPv6 over the internal network.

-The certificat location is provided on the reverse-proxy for IPv4 clients (see previous section), and on the vhosts for IPv6 clients.
-Proxy vhosts listen on port 443 but not have SSL capabilities (see again the previous section).
+The certificat location is provided on the reverse-proxy for IPv4 clients (see [previous section](#well-known-problem-with-ssl)), and on the vhosts for IPv6 clients.
+Proxy vhosts listen on port 443 but not have SSL capabilities (see again the [previous section](#well-known-problem-with-ssl)).

 Webserver hosting the reverse-proxy:

-    # Can be replaced by a classic internal domain server
+    # Could be replaced by an internal DNS server
     host {
       'blog.lan':
         ip => '2001:db8::a';